Skip to content

 Scoring Penalties

-There are four primary penalties in place for each miner:
+There are two primary penalties in place for each miner:

 Fees and Transaction Costs